-- (A) amortised cost; or - (B) fair value through profit or loss.
+- a. amortised cost; or - b. fair value through profit or loss.

-A financial liability is measured at fair value through profit and loss if the financial liability is:

-- (A) a contingent consideration of an acquirer in a business combination to which AASB 3: Business Combinations applies; - (B) held for trading; or - (C) initially designated as at fair value through profit or loss.
+- continued - A financial liability is measured at fair value through profit and loss if the financial liability is: - a. a contingent consideration of an acquirer in a business combination to which AASB 3: Business Combinations applies; - b. held for trading; or - c. initially designated as at fair value through profit or loss.